neo-ngd/reference/Becoming_Core_Dev/How-to-Become-A-NEO-Core-Developer-V2.0.md

 The *Neo Core Developers* tool by Erik Zhang is written for the NEO Foundation to track contributions and evaluate contributors.
 Its source is available on [GitHub](https://github.com/erikzhang/NeoCoreDevelopers).

 Each commit to one of the aforementioned repositories is evaluated and given a score of 'work' and 'importance' by NEO Foundation.
 'Work' is a measure of the amount of changes or additions that the given commit contains.
 Therefore, longer commits tend to have a higher 'work' score.
 'Importance' measures how valuable the change is to the project or NEO at large.
-The tool then assigns a score to each commit and contributor based on the two valued provided by NEO Foundation.
+The tool then assigns a score to each commit and contributor based on the two values provided by NEO Foundation.

 For each commit, the score is calculated as: